s00187820/ThePinballAdventures.github.io/index.md

 You can use the [editor on GitHub](https://github.com/s00187820/ThePinballAdventures.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Week1: Cian- I spent most of my time in photoshop doing designs for different skins the player can acquire.
+Along with that im currently designing the tutorial background in my own test scene that i plan to merge into main as a basis for our game.

 ### Markdown